• Skip to primary navigation

 I think if you’re investing in this shoe and plan to use it for general strength work, you’ll enjoy their performance for their price point.
 Honestly, this has been one of the stronger budget-friendly training shoes that I’ve used lately for lifting.

-I also enjoy the meta-split construction in this shoe’s outsole and how they performed for some of my high-velocity sessions.
-If you have an athletic-focused bias to your training, this could be a good option to look into.
+I also enjoy the meta-split construction in this shoe’s outsole and how it performed for some of my high-velocity sessions.
+If you have an athletic-focused training bias, this could be a good option to consider.

 Testing the Reebok Nanoflex V2 for lifting